 Gordon’s after school instrumental program is designed to expose students to the joy of learning an instrument in a convenient and supportive environment.
 We seek to instill a lifelong connection with musical learning, and many of our students become accomplished instrumentalists in high school, college, and beyond.

 Gordon hosts many after school instrumental and vocal instruction opportunities throughout the year.
 In private/semi-private lessons, students study a variety of orchestra and folk instruments, as well as voice training, taught by a faculty of professional musicians and educators.

-Middle School students interested in an introduction to vocal studies may inquire about private lessons.
-Gordon supports these students efforts to gain music literacy, healthy vocal technique and basic piano skills.
+With specific regard to vocal instruction, middle school students interested in an introduction to vocal studies may inquire about private lessons.
+Gordon supports access for these students to gain traction in music literacy, healthy vocal technique and basic piano skills.
 This introductory level of vocal studies is designed to create a foundation for a lifetime of learning about each student’s unique vocal mechanism and development of musicianship.

 Instrumental music recitals are held twice a year, in January and May or June.
-While not a requirement, all students in this program are encouraged to participate, as music is a performing art and periodic appearances in front of an audience are important markers of progress and pride.
+While not a requirement, all students in this program are encouraged to participate, as music is a performing art and periodic appearances in front of an audience are important indicators of progress and pride..

 From the program director